Los Angeles Retaliation Lawsuit | FEHA | Employment Lawyers

 If an employer takes any of the following actions against you because of your protected activity, you may have a claim under the FEHA:

-- Refusing to select you for a training program which can lead to employment;
+- Refusing to select you for a training program that can lead to employment

 What must you prove to succeed on a claim for retaliation?

 For a plaintiff to raise a successful retaliation claim against a California employer, the employee-plaintiff must demonstrate that: